HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 Either implementation method is valid and can be used in tandem.
 The meta tag implementation is the most widely adopted, representing 45.5% of desktop and 46.2% of mobile pages.
 The [X-robots HTTP header](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#xrobotstag) is applied to fewer than 1% of pages.
 A small number of sites used both tags in tandem.
 They represented 0.4% of desktop pages and 0.3% of mobile pages.

 In 2024:

 - 0.4% of desktop and 0.3% of mobile pages saw the directives' values changed by rendering.
 - Inner pages were more likely to have robots directives.
-And 48% of inner pages contained a meta robots tag compared to 43.9% of homepages.
+And 48% of inner pages contained a meta robots tag compared to 43.9% of homepages..
 - Rendering was more likely to change the robots directive of a homepage (0.4%) than that of a inner page (0.3%).

 #### Robots directive rules

 In 2024, there were [24 valid values](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#directives) -- known as rules -- that could be asserted in a directive to control the indexing and serving of a snippet.
 Multiple rules can be combined via separate meta tags or combined in a comma separated-list for both meta tags and `X-robots` HTTP header tags.

 For our study of directive rules, we relied on the rendered HTML.